AdvaySingh-9/TaskBot-v1-mini/README.md

+# TaskBot-v1-mini
-# TaskBot-AI
+# Description 📓
-For making TaskBot AI
+This is a simple AI runs on the model Google-Flan-T5 Base from hugging face.